 Skip to content

 You can register up to 12 working days before an election.
-This means that there are different deadlines before elections.
-The final deadline to register in time for the European Parliament and Merton Council elections on 22 May 2014 is Tuesday 6 May 2014.
+The final deadline to register in time for the Parliamentary election on 7 May 2015 is Tuesday 21 April 2015.

-People can register anonymously if they can show that their safety would be at risk if their name or address was listed on the electoral register.
+You can register anonymously if you can show that your safety would be at risk if your name or address were listed on the electoral register.
+Please contact us directly for more information.

-We have to keep an edited version of the register of electors as well as the full version of the register.
-The form you fill in to join the register asks if you do not want to appear on the edited register.
+We have to keep an open version of the register of electors as well as the full version of the register.
+The form you fill in to join the register asks if you do not want to appear on the open register.

 The full register lists the name and address of everyone who is registered to vote.
 Anyone can look at it at our office, but there are legal restrictions on how it can be used.
 Only certain people and organisations can have copies of the full register, and they can only use it for specified purposes.
 The law says who can have a copy and what they can use it for.
 It is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.